Nanday parakeet: Food and feeding

 The bird feeds on seeds, fruit, palm nuts, berries, flowers, and buds.
 Feral birds also come to bird feeders.
 Wild birds primarily use scrub forest and forest clearings around settlements.
 They frequent open savannah, pastures, and stockyards in South America, where they are considered as pests in some areas.

 Breeding

 Nanday parakeets usually find holes in trees to nest.
 Females lay three or four eggs.
 After raising their young, all birds form rather large communal roosts until the next breeding season.

 Aviculture

-The Nanday Parakeet is sometimes kept as a companion parrot.
-It is a loud, energetic bird that requires much mental and social stimulation as well as significant time outside of its cage in order to thrive.
+The Nanday parakeet is sometimes kept as a companion parrot.
+It is a loud, energetic bird that requires much mental and social stimulation, and significant time outside of its cage in order to thrive.
 It may not be a suitable pet for small children due to its powerful beak.
 When kept in captivity, it may learn to talk and is also capable of learning tricks.
-The World Parrot Trust recommends that the Nanday Parkeet be kept in an aviary of 2–3 metres in length.
-The longest verified lifespan for this species is 18.7 years - however, there are also reports of Nanday Parakeets living for 30.2 years in captivity.
+The World Parrot Trust recommends that the Nanday parakeet be kept in an aviary of 2–3 metres in length.
+The longest verified lifespan for this species is 18.7 years - however, there are also reports of Nanday parakeets living for 30 years in captivity.